zogofinance/zogo-frontend-gh-challenge/README.md

-# A frontend coding challenge using GitHub's api
+# Zogo GitHub frontend challenge

 Thanks for accepting our challenge!
 This challenge should take no longer than 3 hours.